 Plus, remember backlink is a ranking factor, so Google will gladly move your website up through the listing.

-However, before using social media, it’s essential to understand the platforms your audience spends the most time.
+However, before using social media, you must understand the platforms your audience spends the most time on.

-Influencer marketing involves reaching out to established brands – websites, individuals, and asking them to share your content.
+Influencer marketing involves reaching out to established brands – websites, and individuals and asking them to share your content.

 The result was a spike in visits.
-We got over 654 unique hits in one day, that was the highest visit we’ve had until that day.
+We got over 654 unique hits in one day; that was our highest visit until that day.

 Leverage your original images to earn backlinks

-Image attribution is an underrated technique to earn backlinks without doing any extra work.
+Image attribution is an underrated technique to earn backlinks without extra work.